 The first step in preparing for your interview is assuring that you are familiar with the skills and knowledge that your prospective employer is looking for.
 By knowing the job description and your key responsibilities, you can tailor your responses to maintain relevance with the job description.
 Hiring managers often use the job description as a guide during the interview, so using it as preparation will help you feel confident and prepared.

 When you revisit the job description, try and build up a picture in your mind of what the company is looking for in their ideal candidate.
-You would not have been invited to the interview if you did not already have the essential qualifications and skills necessary for the role.
+You would not have been invited to the interview if your resume (and/or cover letter) did not already demonstrate your essential qualifications and skills necessary for the role.
 The interview is a chance to highlight your specific qualities and traits that would make you a good fit for the business.

 Get to know the company

 Hiring managers expect candidates to have an strong grasp of what their business does.
 It is a good idea to research the industry as well as the organization itself.
 Demonstrate your awareness of the wider marketplace, the company’s competitors and the latest trends and innovations.